gaurav1780/comp1010practicalClassMaterial/week 10 - custom-built arraylist/workshopCustomBuiltArrayLists.md

 return r;
 ```

-You should return a deep copy of `r` as:
+You should return an instance copy of `r` as:

 ```java
 return new Rectangle(r);